 01 of 06

 Here's a balloon animal that will be quite popular with the kids.
 After all, who doesn't like a dinosaur?
-I'm not going for any realism here (heck, who even knows what a real dinosaur looked like?).
-This balloon animal is something of a cross between a stegosaurus and a brontosaurus or apatosaurus (your pick).
+We're not going for any realism here but this balloon animal is something of a cross between a stegosaurus and a brontosaurus or apatosaurus (your pick).

 Watch the Process on Video